AhmadFawzyFcih/growth_tribe_task/README.md

 # Growth-Tribe-Task

-1-This is a simple application designed to catch tree structure from a random tree api and save this structure and perform many actions on this tree such as find Child/Parent nodes quickly:-
+1-This is a simple application designed to catch tree structure from a random tree api and save this structure and perform many actions on this tree such as find Child/Parent nodes quickly https://growth-tribe-task.herokuapp.com/1 :-

 2-Here are the installation steps to run the project :